User plane innovations enable profitable 5G service

 Two of the latest innovations focus on improving the total throughput possible in a virtualized user plane running on a dual-socket server:

 - To achieve maximum user plane performance on a server, a direct I/O setup is necessary.
 In this networking mode, the Ericsson user plane function in EPG (Evolved Packet Gateway) has been measured to process 193 Gbps of subscriber traffic on one standard Intel x86 dual-socket server.
 The successful combination of Intel silicon and efficient Ericsson User Plane software creates this high performance, which minimizes the TCO per Gbps.
-EPG is part of Ericsson’s fully featured commercial solution, the Ericsson Cloud Packet Core
+EPG is part of Ericsson’s fully featured commercial solution, the Ericsson Core network.

 - For Open vSwitch (OVS) deployments, Ericsson has re-architected I/O handling to support the multi-queue features of OVS.
 This enables the Ericsson user plane functions (EPG, and PCG (Packet Core Gateway) in the future) to forward 25 Gbps subscriber traffic on a single socket with 44 vCPUs for applications and OVS and will allow saturation of 25 GE NICs.